 The most common reasons for hip arthroscopy are to:

 Less common reasons for hip arthroscopy are:

 If you do not have one of these problems, hip arthroscopy will probably not be useful for treating your hip arthritis.

 Always tell your doctor or nurse what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.

 Whether you fully recover after hip arthroscopy depends on what type of problem was treated.

-If you also have arthritis in your knee, you will still have arthritis symptoms after hip surgery.
+If you also have arthritis in your hip, you will still have arthritis symptoms after hip surgery.

-After surgery, you will be asked to use crutches for 2 - 6 weeks.
+After surgery, you will need to use crutches for 2 to 6 weeks.